When does the season start?

 What extra items are provided by ASA?

-Each girl receives an ASA custom-designed practice t-shirt and gym shorts that are hers to keep.
-She also receives a trophy at the end of the season.
+Each participant receives an ASA custom-designed practice t-shirt and gym shorts that are hers to keep along with cheer bow and special items during Breast Cancer awareness month in Oct.
+Participants also receive a trophy at the end of the season.

-****Spirit wear for girls and parents is on sale throughout the season.
+****Spirit wear for participants and parents is on sale throughout the season.

 If my child is on a non-competitive team, does she perform other than at games?

 YES!
-All non-competitive teams participate in a local exhibition held on a Sunday in late Sept or October usually in Wake or Durham County.
+All non-competitive teams participate in a local exhibition held on a Sunday in October locally.
 Each team performs a two minute routine including a chant, stunts, tumbling and dance routine to music on a dead floor inside a venue.
-All girls receive participation medals.

 If my child is on a competitive team, when and where are the competitions?